Forensic Pathology News

 Pathology Links

-- ACCPE means Affirming the Consequent for Complex Past Events
+- ACCPE means Affirming the Consequent for Complex Past Events.
+It is The Sherlock Effect.

 - Whenever an expert states the past events that occurred on the basis of looking only at the physical evidence without reference to eyewitness statements, he or she is Affirming the Consequent for Complex Past Events.
 This is not only logically invalid and unsound, it never works in practice, Sherlock Holmes, CSI and Bones notwithstanding.
 Whenever ACCPE is listed in my comments to a news article, recognize one more tragic example of how this fallacy can destroy lives.
 ACCPE can also be understood as "backward reasoning,""effect-to-cause reasoning," or "abductive inference."